 Oh, and it might not be a good idea to drink before going to bed - actually anytime near bedtime, because, well, you know.
 It was forecast to be minus 30C (-22F) that night.
 I decided not to drink after noon.

 Oh, and your shoes.
 I forgot about those.
-Obviously you’ll leave them next to your “bed,” so on the odd chance that you do get up during the night to pee, you’ll find them a tad bit cold.
+Obviously you’ll leave them next to your “bed,” so on the odd chance that you do get up during the night to pee, you’ll find them jus a wee bit cold.

 I went to the warm dressing building fully clothed, with my polar down jacket on, hat and gloves, as it was -24C (-11F) and falling rapidly.
 I washed up and changed into two pairs of long johns, socks and my wool cap.
 I donned a pair of slippers, grabbed my sleeping bag and dashed across the 100 longest meters/yards of my life to the ice hotel guest rooms, where it was a balmy -5C (+23F).
 In a scene from an old-time movie, in double time I spread my sleeping bag, crawled into the liner, zipped up and pulled the head covering cord tightly, so that only my eyes and nose showed.
 I closed my eyes and realized… I was too hot!
 I mean way too hot.

 I waited about 30 minutes and shed my extra long johns, closed my eyes, and… woke up in the morning feeling terrific!
 I remember a few times during the night breathing the delightfully crisp, cold air.
 The insulated mattress under me was comfortable, too.